 I have been privileged in the last week to speak to two experts in the field of digital and social media hotel marketing – Are Morch and Sébastien Félix of Influence Society.
 Both had a similar, and important messages.
 In this post, I am looking at what this means for smaller independent hotels.

 The second is that in these days, with hotels being so commoditized, the success of your hotel is, more than ever, dependent upon the feelings people have for it.
 Competing on price is tough – competing on emotions is a way to bypass the importance of price.
 You can create good feelings by being great hosts – but you can additionally create good feelings digitally.
-By having a beautiful website with great professional photos, by helping your guests with information about the area, and by keeping in touch after they leave.
+By having a beautiful website with great professional photos, helping your guests with information about the area, and keeping in touch after they leave.

 Social media and digital marketing are great tools to create these good feelings and higher visibility.
 Sébastien points out that currently 90% of all travel searches are online, of which 51% are mobile: